rbind/blog.jemu.name/content/posts/2020-06-04-some-light-web-scraping-of-the-new-atp-site/index.en.markdown

 {{< addendum title="Note" >}}
 I started writing this post in June 2020, and it has been in "I should get back to that"-limbo for over 6 months because… well, the year's been busy.

-The code for this has since been put into its own [little package](https://github.com/jemus42/poddr) — so if you want to just get some data, you can install that or get the up-to-date data [from my other project's site](https://podcasts.jemu.name/data/).
+The code for the scrapey bits has since been put into its own [little package](https://github.com/jemus42/poddr) — so if you want to just get some data, you can install that or get the up-to-date data [from my other project's site](https://podcasts.jemu.name/data/).
 {{< /addendum >}}

 <details><summary>Click to expand: Show packages & setup</summary>